obrien-matthew/sample_code/ood/image_processing_app/README.md

 *manhattan-small.png aka testImage.png* - taken from course website at
 https://course.ccs.neu.edu/cs5004/assignment8.html

-*bananas.png* - we own this image and are authorizing it for use in the project. this image was submitted to meet hw8 and hw9 requirements, but is not required for this submission.
+*bananas.png* - we own this image and are authorizing it for use in the project.
+This image was submitted to meet hw8 and hw9 requirements, but is not required for this submission.

 *GUI_example.png* - we own this image and are authorizing it for use in the project.